microsoft/vscode-docs/docs/python/python-tutorial.md

 - VS Code
 - [VS Code Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python)

-## Install Visual Studio Code and the Python Extension
+## Install Visual Studio Code and the Python extension

 1. If you have not already done so, install [VS Code](https://code.visualstudio.com/).
 2. Next, install the [Python extension for VS Code](https://marketplace.visualstudio.com/items?itemName=ms-python.python) from the Visual Studio Marketplace.
 For additional details on installing extensions, see [Extension Marketplace](/docs/editor/extension-marketplace.md).
 The Python extension is named **Python** and it's published by Microsoft.